jinichen/mcp_assistant/README.md

 # AI Assistant

 ## Overview
 AI Assistant is a modern full-stack application with multi-modal capabilities, supporting multiple language models (LLMs) and tool integrations.
-It provides an intuitive interface for interacting with AI models and supports various specialized tools such as math calculations, weather queries, and more.
+It provides an intuitive interface for interacting with AI models and supports various specialized tools such as math calculations, weather queries, test scenario generation, and more.

 ## Key Features
 - **Multi-LLM Support**: Integration with OpenAI, Google, Anthropic, and NVIDIA models